Newcastle - Stratts Spit Surf Break

 Today, many surfers would wear a summer wetsuit.

-The Newcastle - Stratts Spit water temperature is warm (21 °C) and the air temperature not too different (windchill forecast 19 °C).
-A good quality summer wetsuit would be ideal though a shorty will suffice.
+The Newcastle - Stratts Spit water temperature is reasonably warm (19 °C) and the air temperature will similar (windchill forecast 15 °C).
+A good quality summer wetsuit would be ideal.

 Australia Sea Water Temperature